Korean Summer Language Intensive Program

 *Estimated for Summer 2015; actual costs may differ.

 California State University, San Bernardino

 Thank you for your interest in applying to our program.
-The Second Application Phase deadline is March 1, 2013.
-The Priority Application Deadline of February 15, 2013 has already passed; however, the program will keep accepting applications until all spaces are filled or additional sessions are opened.
+Rolling admissions through May 1, 2015.
 There is a higher chance to receive scholarships for qualified applicants who submit their applications early.
 Openings will be available for the following classes: first-year (beginning) Korean and second-year (intermediate).

 The application procedure is a three-step process:

 2) Send two Letters of Recommendation and a Personal Statement.
 High School students must also provide an Official Transcript.

 The letters should be from professionals who can evaluate your ability to benefit from participation in the Korean Language program and/or who are familiar with your area of studies /future goals.
 A letter from your Korean instructor would be particularly helpful.
 Do not include letters from parents or relatives.

 - Official Transcript- All high school level applicants must submit their official transcript to the SLIP office.

 If accepted, you will receive a welcome package with instructions about how to prepare for the Korean Summer Intensive Language Program at California State University, San Bernardino.
 A $250 program deposit ($50 for CA High School Students) will be required by all participants (including those with scholarships) by May 1, 2015.